 Staff shortages across the care sector has led one of Jersey’s largest charitable care providers to restrict certain services in order to maintain core services, ensuring the wellbeing of the Island’s most vulnerable residents.

-Les Amis has announced that due to a lack of available and qualified staff they have been left with no option but to cease their Community Outreach and Short Breaks services with effect from 31st March.
+Les Amis has announced that due to a lack of available and qualified staff they have been left with no option but to cease their Community Domiciliary and Short Breaks services with effect from 31st March.

 Following a prolonged period of trying to meet the health care demands with limited staff resources, the charity felt it necessary to withdraw certain services entirely, allowing them to focus on their core role as a provider of Residential, Respite and Domiciliary Support for those with learning disabilities and associated conditions.